 IRA Charitable Rollover

-- The IRA Charitable Rollover allows individuals who are 72 years old to donate up to $100,000 to charitable organizations directly from their IRA, without that donation being counted as taxable income when it is withdrawn.
+- The IRA Charitable Rollover allows individuals who are 70 1/2 years old and older to donate up to $100,000 to charitable organizations directly from their IRA, without that donation being counted as taxable income when it is withdrawn.
 To qualify, contributions must come from a traditional IRA or Roth IRA, and they must be made directly to a qualified charitable organization.
 As always, please consult your tax advisor to determine if this type of gift is right for you.

 Required Minimum Distribution (RMD) out of Traditional IRA

-- For those over 72 years old, this is a great way to tithe or donate.
+- For those 73 years old and older, this is a great way to tithe or donate.

-- Another donation option to consider, if you’re over 72 years old, is a qualified charitable distribution (QCD) from your tax-deferred retirement account such as a traditional IRA.
+- Another donation option to consider, if you’re 73 years old and older, is a qualified charitable distribution (QCD) from your tax-deferred retirement account such as a traditional IRA.
 A QCD is a tax-free distribution from a retirement account that can be donated directly to a qualified charity and be used to meet up to $100,000 of the required minimum distribution on your retirement account.
 There is no tax deduction for a QCD; however, you also don’t have to include that distribution into your taxable income.

 Donor Advised Funds (DAF)